-Math Readiness (F/S-Day & Night)
+Arithmetic (Self-Paced) (F/S-Day & Night) Prerequisite: None.
+NOTE: Not open for credit to students who have completed MATH 310.
 Course Advisory: SCC minimum English standard.
-An individualized course in basic mathematical computations designed to develop self-confidence and prepare the student for transition to the regular college math courses.
+An individualized course in basic mathematical computations designed to improve arithmetic skills and prepare the student for a pre-algebra level math course.
 The first unit is whole numbers and fractions.
 The second unit is decimals and percents.

-The third unit is exponents, simple geometry, integers and measurements.
-This is an open-entry / open-exit, credit / no-credit only, variable unit course.
+The third unit is simple geometry, basic statistics, and measurements.
+This is an open entry/open exit, credit/no credit only course.
 May be repeated to a maximum of 3 units, including initial enrollment.
 Three hours lecture.